cloudmesh/client/docs/source/man/man.rst

           cloud info CLOUD

-       It will call internally also the command uses in regitser
+       It will call internally also the command uses in register

     See also:
        register